vincocrafter/TeamSpeak-Java-Bot-API/Documents/Debugging.md

 query.getConfig().addDebugItem(DebugOutputType.QUERYREADERQUEUE);
-// Query Queue management for Packets | more precise than QUERYREADER for seeing how Packets are handled, but no debug for Events included query.getConfig().addDebugItem(DebugOutputType.QUERYWRITER); // Query outputs, executed Commands
+// Query Queue management for Packets | more precise than QUERYREADER for seeing how Packets are handled, but no debug for Events included query.getConfig().addDebugItem(DebugOutputType.QUERYWRITER); // Query outputs, executed Commands query.getConfig().addDebugItem(DebugOutputType.CACHEMANAGER); // Actions done by the cache manager which handles storing data
 ```

 **Select which Type of Event related debug you want to see in your Debug-Log:**